mjgasior/cracker-app/README.md

 5. Run `docker-compose build`.
 6. Run `docker-compose up`.

+Please remember that you might not have enough space on your virutal machine and get an `fallocate:: No space left on device` error from `cracker-db-dev`.
+Please run `docker image prune -a` to free disk space.

 ### Production build:

 Please remember that Lightsail has a firewall that doesn't have HTTPS port 443 open by default.
 This port is closed every time a new instance is being set up, so it is very important to open it to make the app reachable with `https://` address.